Reynold-Chan/TextAdventureGame/README.md

 # TextAdventureGame
 Just having fun :) Trying to implement a text adventure game in python

+# Running
+Download Anaconda, execute game.py for the loop and enjoy in console :)

 ###### Theme

 Looking for a Lotr (LORD OF THE RING) themed text adventure ?
 Look no further